FELCIASIJI/automated-aspect-discovery-ecommerce-reviews/README.md

 ## Project Overview

-Customer reviews on e-commerce platforms contain rich information about product performance, user satisfaction, and recurring issues, yet they are challenging to summarize manually at scale.
-This project implements an end-to-end NLP pipeline that:
+E-commerce platforms accumulate large volumes of user-generated reviews that capture granular feedback on product quality, usability, delivery experience, and customer support.
+Manual analysis of such corpora is infeasible at scale.
+This project implements an end-to-end pipeline that:

-- Cleans and preprocesses raw review text.
+- Preprocesses review text into suitable representations for NLP and topic modeling.
-- Trains multiple topic modeling algorithms on the same corpus.
+- Trains and evaluates several topic modeling algorithms on a shared review dataset.
-- Evaluates and contrasts their ability to uncover meaningful product aspects and themes.
+- Produces visual and numerical outputs to compare the coherence and interpretability of the discovered topics.

-The repository is organized to facilitate reproducibility, inspection of intermediate results, and reuse in academic work, data analytics portfolios, or further methodological research.[web:4][web:6]
+The repository is designed to be reproducible and readable for both academic and applied audiences in data analytics and natural language processing.

 ---